taylorzr/punchtime/README.md

+# Punchtime

+Very alpha project.
+Monitor slack presence to record "working" hours.

-# TODO
+## TODO
-- [ ] if someone is active now, count up until now as worked time
-- [ ] basic web ui to show time worked by day / week
 - [ ] error service!
 - [ ] move port to env and put it in overrides
 ---
+- [x] if someone is active now, count up until now as worked time
+- [x] basic web ui to show time worked by day / week
 - [x] systemd config including schedule > https://trstringer.com/systemd-timer-vs-cronjob/
 - [x] go code to hit api and update db
 - [x] ansible
 - [x] makefile

-# Frontend ideas
+## Frontend ideas
 - [ ] dropdown for day selection
 - [ ] dropdown for user selection
 - [ ] some checkbox or filter for only working hours like 9-5 or 8-6